-One of the questions I get asked a lot , usually by sunburnt tourists or uni friends that don’t own a car, is: “Are there actually any beaches in Corfu Town?”
+One of the questions I get asked a lot , usually by sunburnt visitor, specially the ones without a rental car, is: “Are there actually any beaches in Corfu Town?”

 1. Faliraki Beach & Imabari Bar